 BA (Audiology) and BA (Speech-Language Pathology) reside in the Faculty of Humanities.
-See page 3 of the Faculty of Humanities undergraduate faculty brochure.
+For the admission requirements, please refer to the table in the Faculty of Humanities undergraduate brochure.

 General overview

 The Faculty of Health Sciences at the University of Pretoria is an international role player focusing on healthcare in Africa.
 Its vision is to maintain health standards through quality education, research and community service.
 Since its inception, it has developed into one of the largest health training institutions in the country and boasts an under- and postgraduate student corps of more than 6 000.